HITECHCRIME/HC_SG204_SUVs/README.md

 the truth defiant
 there are rules of war
 they do not ignore
-stealthy entity, (in) a moment I adore (in a moment of asore - mankind)
+stealthy entity, (in) moment I adore (in moment of asore - mankind)

 --- You have the capacity to change the world for the better and be remembered as a great person.